gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 *kf_bits_left* refers to the remaining bit budget in the GoP. *GF_group_err* is the calculated error for the gf group as the sum of frame errors in the gf group and *kf_error_left* is the calculated error for the remaining frames in the GoP.
-Error is defined as a function of the best inter vs. intra error from the first pass for the mini-GoP.
+Error is defined as a function of the motion estimation error for each frame in the mini-GoP.

 #### Multi-Pass